cjdbarlow/Part-One/renal_handling_of_glucose.md

   * Secondary active transport (down the established Sodium gradient)
   * There are two subtypes of the SGLUT protein:
     * Low-affinity, high-capacity
     Rapidly reabsorbs glucose, but is ineffective when glucose concentration is low.
-It is located early in the PCT.
+It is located early in the PCT, and reabsorbs ~90% of filtered glucose.
     * High-affinity, low-capacity
     Slowly reabsorbs glucose, but remains effective even when glucose concentration is low.
-It is located late in the PCT, where glucose concentration is lower (having already been reabsorbed by the high-capacity transporter).
+It is located late in the PCT, where glucose concentration is lower (having already been reabsorbed by the high-capacity transporter), and reabsorbs ~10% of filtered glucose.

 * As GFR increases, glucose filtration and therefore glucose absorption increase